Study Skills+: A Co-ed Course

 Through a series of focused exercises on organization, note-taking, studying, and academic writing, this course helps students hone both their skills and mindsets.

-We are currently planning to conduct the 2021 session on The Haverford School campus, and will follow appropriate COVID-19 risk mitigation protocols.
+We conducted the 2021 session on The Haverford School campus, following appropriate COVID-19 risk mitigation protocols.

 These three educators share 35 years of experience teaching in independent middle and high schools.
 As classroom teachers and coaches, they prioritize a relational approach to holistic education.